VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 ### Replication and data safety

-VictoriaMetrics offloads replication to the underlying storage pointed by `-storageDataPath`.
+By default VictoriaMetrics offloads replication to the underlying storage pointed by `-storageDataPath`.
 It is recommended storing data on [Google Compute Engine persistent disks](https://cloud.google.com/compute/docs/disks/#pdspecs), since they are protected from data loss and data corruption.
 They also provide consistently high performance and [may be resized](https://cloud.google.com/compute/docs/disks/add-persistent-disk) without downtime.